 Our advisors help 300,000 families each year find the right senior care for their loved ones.

 A healthy diet is essential to a strong immune system.
-As you age, nutritional needs and eating habits may change for a variety of reasons.
-But in addition to a weakened immune system, poor nutrition and/or malnutrition can also affect heart health, lead to type 2 diabetes and some forms of cancer, and weaken bones and muscles.
+As you age, your nutritional needs and eating habits may change for a variety of reasons.
+But in addition to a weakened immune system, poor nutrition or malnutrition can also affect heart health, lead to type 2 diabetes and some forms of cancer, and weaken bones and muscles.

 Insomnia is a common sleep disorder among older adults.
 If lifestyle changes, such as staying physically active, keeping a regular sleep schedule, and limiting caffeine don’t help, your loved one may need to seek medical help.

-Smoking harms the immune system, making it more difficult for your body to fight colds, the flu and other viruses.
-It also increases your risk for many other health problems, including heart disease, respiratory problems, osteoporosis and type 2 diabetes.
+Smoking harms the immune system, making it more difficult for your body to fight colds, the flu, and other viruses, including the coronavirus.
+It also increases your risk for many other health problems, including heart disease, respiratory problems, osteoporosis, and type 2 diabetes.
 Encourage your aging loved one to quit as soon as possible.
 If you need extra support, talk to your loved one’s doctor or a family member for more help.